ignite/cli/docs/versioned_docs/version-v0.27.2/03-clients/01-go-client.md

 ***Only for testing***

-Create a new directory inside the blog client named keyring-test.
-Export the blockchains account keys from the user you want to be sign and broadcast the transaction.
-Import the keys to the keyring-test dir you just created in root directory of your client app.
-You can use ignite account import command
+Create a new directory inside the blog client named 'keyring-test'.
+Next, export the blockchain account keys from the user you want to be sign and broadcast the transaction too.
+After exporting, import the keys to the 'keyring-test' directory you just created in root directory of your client app.
+You can use the following `ignite account import` command:

 ```bash
 ignite account import alice --keyring-dir /path/to/client/blogclient/keyring-test
 ```

-define the path inside main.go
+Define the path inside 'main.go':

 ```go title="blogclient/main.go"
 .